koladee/favoriteThings/README.md

 ##Features of the solution
-*  A REST API built with flask-restful with three endpoints (listed in the API endpoint section) which can handle GET, POST and PUT requests.
+*  A REST API built with flask-restful with three major endpoints (listed in the API endpoint section) which can handle GET, POST and PUT requests.
 * User login implemented with flask-login
 * SQLAlchemy ORM used for querying the database
 * Password encryption using Bcrypt